ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/alb/forwardingrule.md

 					* description: Name of the referenced object.
 			* required properties:
 				* `name`
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `httpRules` (array)
-	* description: An array of items in the collection.
-The original order of rules is preserved during processing, except for Forward-type rules are processed after the rules with other action defined.
-The relative order of Forward-type rules is also preserved during the processing.
-* `protocol` (string)
-	* description: Balancing protocol
-	* possible values: "HTTP"
-* `serverCertificatesIds` (array)
-	* description: Array of items in the collection.
-* `clientTimeout` (integer)
-	* description: The maximum time in milliseconds to wait for the client to acknowledge or send data; default is 50,000 (50 seconds).
-	* format: int32
 * `listenerIpConfig` (object)
 	* description: Listening (inbound) IP.
 IP must be assigned to the listener NIC of the Application Load Balancer.
 	* properties: